SysKitTeam/docs-spdockit/product-updates/spdockit710-release-note.md

 title: SPDocKit 7.1.0 - Release Note
 description: This article describes improvements and bug fixes delivered in SPDocKit 7.1.0
 author: Tomislav Sirovec
-date: 16/8/2017
+date: 6/9/2017
 ---

 We are proud to present a new, refreshed version of __SPDocKit__.
-To stay in line with our rebranding process, SPDocKit now comes with a refreshed palette of colors and a new set of icons!
+To stay in line with our product rebranding process, SPDocKit now comes with a refreshed palette of colors and a new set of icons!
 We felt like a change was needed, and with a move to a new office space, we decided to do a bit more than just remodeling and changing our address.
-In the rebranding process, we’ve gone all out by changing the company name and logo and the names of all our products __except__ SPDocKit's.
+In the rebranding process, we’ve gone all out by changing the the logo and names of all our products __except__ SPDocKit's.

-Our company name has been changed from __Acceleratio__ to __SysKit__!
-We’ve also renamed all our other products, but, as mentioned earlier, SPDocKit will keep its original name and logo for now.
  You can read the backstory on these changes in the [Rebranding Announcement](http://spdockit.com/blog/rebranding-announcement-acceleratio-becomes-syskit-act-1-scene-3-action/) blog post.

 This release brings a dozen of improvements and a few bug fixes.
 Most noticeably, we redesigned how we load __Features and Solutions__, so you should see quite an improvement on load speed.
 There is also a redesigned __Compare and Configuration wizard__, __faster Live permission explorer for SPO__ (SharePoint Online), and generally __better handling of SPO sites__.